 • The cost of rectifying the flashing defect itself may not be covered (this is the cost of redoing your own work)

-• Claims may arise months or years after completion, making continuous insurance cover essential
+• Claims may surface months or years after completion, making continuous insurance cover essential

 Storm Damages Materials on Site

-A storm hits overnight and damages roofing materials stored on a client's property.
-Metal roofing sheets are blown off the site and damage a neighbour's fence and car.
+A storm strikes overnight and damages roofing materials stored on a client's property.
+Metal sheets are blown off the site and damage a neighbour's fence and car.

 • Contract works insurance covers the damaged roofing materials on site